Sarah Winnemucca: Pyramid Lake War and stage

 With the decreasing pressure of new migrants in the region attracted to the Washoe silver finds, Old Winnemucca arranged in 1859 to have his daughters returned to him again in Nevada.
 In 1860, open conflict occurred.
-The Paiute had killed two men who had kidnapped and abused two Paiute girls.
-Settlers and miners organized a militia, making Major Ormsby lead it by default.
+At Williams Station, two Paiute girls were kidnapped and abused, leading the Paiute to kill five men at the station.
+Settlers and miners organized a militia, with Major William Ormsby leading it by default.
 He was killed by the Paiute in a disciplined confrontation in the first event of the Pyramid Lake War.
 Settlers were alarmed at how well the Paiute fought and the ill-prepared miners could not hold their own.
-The Paiute and whites reached a truce by the end of the summer.
-Young Winnemucca, Sarah's cousin, led the Paiute as a war chief by then.
+Young Winnemucca, Sarah's cousin, led the Paiute as a war chief during the war.

+The Paiute and whites reached a truce that lasted four years, but it was a difficult time for the Paiute who lived on the Pyramid Lake Reservation, giving up their hunter-gatherer way of life.
+After the first year, they did not receive the promised supplies from the government and did not have the training needed to be effective farmers.
+Many Paiute starved to death.
+After Winnemucca begged for food for her people, military officials at Camp McDermit (later Fort McDermit) sent supplies.

+As a mark of development, Nevada was established as a distinct U.S. Territory, and James W. Nye was appointed as its first governor.
+When he came to the territory, he went to the Pyramid Lake Reservation, where he met Old Winnemucca, Young Winnemucca and the Paiute, who put on a grand display.
 In October 1860, their grandfather Truckee died of a tarantula bite.

-As a mark of development, Nevada was established as a distinct US Territory, and James W. Nye was appointed as its first governor.
-When he came to the territory, he went to the Pyramid Lake Reservation, where he met Old Winnemucca, Young Winnemucca and the Paiute, who put on a grand display.
-For the next five years (1860–1865), Sarah and her family frequently traveled away from the reservation, performing on stage, either in Virginia City, Nevada at Maguire's Opera House, or in San Francisco.
+For the next five years (1860–1865), Winnemucca and her family frequently traveled away from the reservation, performing on stage, either in Virginia City, Nevada at Maguire's Opera House, or in San Francisco.
 They were billed as the "Paiute Royal Family."
 By this time, her father had taken a second, younger wife, with whom he had a young son.